Nuhru1/Object-Detection-with-Flask-Docker-AWS/README.md

-to run in local host with docker-compose:
+run in local host with docker-compose:

 $docker-compose build

 $docker-compose up